katpercent/3DGameEngine/README.md

 The engine is in its initial development phase, and many features are still under construction.

+### Phase 1
-- [X] A robust optimisation using CUDA.
+- [ ] A robust optimisation
-- [X] Camera movement.
+- [X] Camera movement
-- [ ] Game editor for the mapping.
-- [X] 3D Mathematics for transformations.
+- [X] 3D Mathematics for transformations
 - [X] Ray tracing
 - [ ] Textures
-- [X] Model loading using Blender.
+- [X] Model loading using Blender

+### Phase 2
 - [ ] Basic physics and collision detection.

+### Phase 3
+- [ ] Game editor for the mapping.

 And many more...

 ## Priority

-1. GameEngine3D MultiPlatform without RTX and CUDA due to hardware issue.
+1. GameEngine3D Multi-Platform RTX
+2. GameEngine3D Multi-Platform
-2. GameEngine3D Windows RTX CUDA.
+3. GameEngine3D Windows RTX CUDA
-3. GameEngine3D Python due to performance issue perhaps i will think a way to fix the performance issue.
+4. GameEngine3D Python

 ## Acronyms